Contact(s)

 - Most birds fly south in the winter to find other sources of food.
 Feeding birds may encourage them to stay here longer and rely on human food to survive.

-The City currently undertakes a number of federally-approved and humane Canada goose prevention methods, including:
+The City currently undertakes a number of federally-approved and humane bird prevention methods, including:

 - Dog patrol